openvinotoolkit/openvino/docs/OV_Runtime_UG/Python_API_exclusives.md

 ## Model/CompiledModel inputs and outputs

 Besides functions aligned to C++ API, some of them have their Pythonic counterparts or extensions.
-For the example, `Model` and `CompiledModel` inputs/outputs can be accessed via properties.
+For example, `Model` and `CompiledModel` inputs/outputs can be accessed via properties.

 @sphinxdirective